 Staying in Oia is a bit like staying in Fira: the streets are full of tourists that sometimes makes it hard to walk, especially near the many iconic photo spots.

 It’s location on the northwestern tip of Santorini also makes it more difficult to access the rest of the island.
-To drive to Fira, or the airport, for example, takes about 25 min respectively, and to Kamari and Perissa, two of Santorini’s best beaches, between 30 and 40 min.
+To drive to Fira, or the airport, for example, takes about 25 min, and to Kamari and Perissa, two of Santorini’s best beaches, between 30 and 40 min respectively.

 However, if you’re willing to hire a car or spend quite a bit of time on buses, Oia could be one of the best places to stay in Santorini.